The B&H Portable Digital Recorder Buying Guide

 Portable digital recorders can be used for many different purposes.
-Musicians use them to record rehearsals and performances, while independent filmmakers use them as part of a dual audio recording system.
+Musicians use them to record rehearsals and performances, while filmmakers use them as part of a dual audio recording system.
 Journalists use them to record interviews and ambient sound, students to record lectures and to take notes, and podcasters to record in the field; there are many practical applications for these recorders.
 Being able to create and share high-quality recordings benefits a wide range of users.

 Is there a difference between a “portable digital recorder” and a “voice recorder”?